 Many mistake this as London Bridge.
 So much so, that when London Bridge was sold to Robert McCulloch from Arizona, he had a big surprise in store.
-He was under the impression the he was purchasing Tower Bridge.
+He mistook London Bridge for Tower Bridge.
 Robert paid a whopping $2,460,000 back in 1960 for London Bridge.
 That’s a pricey sum for the wrong bridge.

 The last of the Victorian bridges to cross the Thames and was opened in 1894.
 Tower Bridge is the only bridge in London that opens to allow large ships to pass.

 The length of the bridge at 800ft and well worth crossing on foot.

 Check the opening times for the bridge and watch traffic come to a halt, while the arms pull the bridge open to allow a ship to pass.

 Another great design by Sir Christopher Wren and his friend Dr Robert Hooke.
 A memorial to the Great Fire of London in 1666.

 The height of The Monument is 60.6m tall, which is the exact distance from the location the fire first thought to have broken out in a bakery in Pudding Lane.

 For a small price of £5.00, take the 311 spiral stairs to the top, with awesome views of London, with skyscrapers surrounding.
 But back in 1762, The Monument was the highest viewpoint in London.

 One of London’s largest royal parks and a great day trip for the kids.
 Families will love this London bucket list of ultimate things to see and do.

 During the summer months, families bring their children to play in Diana Princess of Wales Memorial Fountain.
 Shallow waters allow kids to paddle in the cool waters on a hot summer’s day, while the adult relax back and enjoy a picnic.